 Many readers have asked me about busy period to travel.
-I would like to show you the calendar of the peak period in 2016 season.
+I wrote about the calendar of the peak period in 2016 season.
+Now I would like to tell you about 2017.
 And also I would like to give you some tips when you travel in the peas season.

 Don’t travel same direction as local tourist

 Before I show you the calendar, I would like to tell you how Japanese tourist move in the peak period.
 Please keep these in your mind when you build your plan.

 1. Trains from major cities are busy in the beginning of the peak period.

 2. Trains to major cities are busy at the end of the peak period.